 What Not to Put in Your Morning Routine

-Strong acids — same photosensitivity concern as AHAs.
-Save chemical exfoliation for the evening.
+Strong acids: same photosensitivity concern as AHAs.
+Chemical exfoliation at night.

 Frequently Asked Questions